Weather Underground of Hong Kong: Founder

 Clarence Fong Chi-kong is the founder and current director of Weather Underground of Hong Kong.
 Fong was an experimental officer at the Hong Kong Observatory, and is currently a committee member of the Hong Kong Meteorological Society.

 Development

 Website

 Originally the website was updated twice a day at 8 a.m. and 8 p.m., but updates are now provided automatically every 10 minutes.

 In August 2007, the website of Weather Underground changed its layout and increased the information provided: current warning animation, 7-Day weather forecast, and everyday climatology were added.

 Other media

 A blog, ”氣象‧人‧語”, was established in May 2005 in order to share extra weather information and knowledge on weather and climate.
 In December 2012, the blog became a special column in Yahoo!
 Hong Kong.

 A Facebook page for Weather Underground (香港地下天文台) was created in March 2011.
-The page will update if there are any weather events and warnings, such as typhoons, rainstorms, monsoon,s and earthquakes.
+The page will update if there are any weather events and warnings, such as typhoons, rainstorms, monsoons, and earthquakes.